April 10, 2025

 2. Bissap

-3. Chocolate/Peanut butter sandwich
+3. Chocolate sauce/Peanut butter sandwich

 4. Avocado sandwich